 ClimateWorks Australia bridges research and action, to achieve the system-level transitions required to reach net zero emissions across Australia, Southeast Asia and the Pacific.

-We act as trusted advisers, influencing powerful decision-makers to reduce emissions at scale.
-Co-founded by the Myer Foundation and Monash University in 2009, ClimateWorks is a non-profit working within the Monash Sustainable Development Institute (MSDI).
+We act as trusted advisers, influencing decision-makers with the power to reduce emissions at scale.
+Co-founded by the Myer Foundation and Monash University in 2009, ClimateWorks works within the Monash Sustainable Development Institute (MSDI) at Monash University, a non-profit organisation.
 For the past decade we have played a unique role in Australia’s transition towards a net zero future.

 We have led thinking on decarbonisation for our region since 2009.
 Find out more about our approach:

 The ClimateWorks mission is to accelerate action to achieve net zero emissions by 2050 within Australia, Southeast Asia and the Pacific, aligned with the global goal of limiting warming to 1.5 degrees.